 The best way to store cinnamon rolls is to place them in a container with a tight-fitting lid after they have cooled completely.

 You can also wrap them in aluminum foil or plastic wrap: Lay a large sheet of foil or plastic wrap on the countertop and bring the edges up and over the rolls, trying not to smash the frosting but also making sure the packet is sealed.
-Wrapped as suggested, you can store cinnamon rolls for up to 2 days at room temperature or up 5 days in the refrigerator (after that, refrigerated rolls tend to dry out from the cold.)
+Wrapped as suggested, you can store cinnamon rolls for up to 2 days at room temperature or up to 5 days in the refrigerator (after that, refrigerated rolls tend to dry out from the cold).

 To Freeze: You can freeze them frosted or unfrosted wrapped in aluminum foil as noted above for up to 2 months.
 If unfrosted, store the frosting separately in the freezer and bring it to room temperature.